rchanou/rchanou.github.io/cost-awareness.md

 // requires: disk/filesys; contained
 ```

 Here is our first function that relies on a consumable dependency besides memory.
-In this case, that dependency is the disk.
-However, the act of running this function itself doesn't actually consume the resource; it simply requires it.
+In this case, that dependency is the disk and filesystem.
+However, the act of running `ReadFile` doesn't actually consume more of the resource itself; it simply requires it.

-You can also think of the disk and file system as implicit parameters to ReadFile.
-You can expect that if the state of the filesystem remains the same between subsequent calls, you will get the same output.
-This contrasts with GetRandomInt and GetCurrentTimeNow, which are expected to return a different, largely unpredictable result every time you call them.
-Even if the filesystem is in a "broken" state, we expect it to return the same error for each call with that state.
+You can also think of the disk as an implicit parameter to ReadFile.
+You can expect the same output for the same input _if_ the relevant disk state also remains the same between subsequent calls.
+This contrasts with `GetRandomInt` and `GetCurrentTimeNow`, which are expected to return a different, largely unpredictable result every time you call them.
+Even if the call results in an error because of some file issue (like lack of permissions), we expect it to return the same error for each call with that particular "invalid" disk state.

-For ReadFile, you can reasonably test "the happy path" with a modicum of setup.

-[TDD is Dead](https://dhh.dk/2014/tdd-is-dead-long-live-testing.html) and [Test-Induced Design Damage](https://dhh.dk/2014/test-induced-design-damage.html) by Mr. Ruby on Rails himself, DHH.
+### Tangent Time: The Fallacy of "Testable Code"

+This is where you would commonly be told you should do something like isolate operations that touch the filesystem into a service dependency that you then inject into every other service that uses it.
+That way you can mock out the filesystem for unit-testing.

+I disagree, and to explain, I'll simply defer to the iconoclastic David Heinemeier Hansson.
+Here are some key quotes I vibe with, from his posts [TDD is Dead](https://dhh.dk/2014/tdd-is-dead-long-live-testing.html) and [Test-Induced Design Damage](https://dhh.dk/2014/test-induced-design-damage.html):

 > Test-first units leads to an overly complex web of intermediary objects and indirection in order to avoid doing anything that's "slow".
 Like hitting the database.
 Or file IO.